-Understand the Number Plane and Co-Ordinate Geometry
+Understand the Number Plane and Coordinate Geometry

-- know the terms 'co-ordinate', 'ordered pair', 'x-axis', 'y-axis'. - be able to substitute x-values into an equation to find the y-value. - plot points on a number plane. - know how to find the gradient of a line. - know how to find the x and y intercepts. - know how to find the midpoint of an interval.
+- know the terms 'co-ordinate', 'ordered pair', 'x-axis', 'y-axis'; - be able to substitute x-values into an equation to find the y-value; - plot points on a number plane; - know how to find the gradient of a line; - know how to find the x and y intercepts; and - know how to find the midpoint of an interval.

-Q1. a) Gradient = $\frac{7-5}{-1-2} = \frac{2}{-3}$

-Student needs to be confident the find the difference in the y-values and the difference in the x-values b) Students should be aware of the formula to calculate the distance between 2 points.
+Q1. a) Gradient = $\frac{7-1}{-1-2}$ Student need to be confident the find the difference in the y-values and the difference in the x-values b) Students should be aware of the formula to calculate the distance between 2 points.
 They must be careful of the minus signs in the formula.